rabbitmq/rabbitmq-stream-go-client/README.md

 See also "Offset Start" example in the [examples](./examples/) directory

+Close the consumer:
+`consumer.Close()` the consumer is removed from the server.
+TCP connection is closed if there aren't </b>
+other consumers

 ### Manual Track Offset
 The server can store the offset given a consumer, in this way: